satwikkansal/wtfpython/README.md

 ### ▶ Mutating the immutable!
 <!-- Example ID: 15a9e782-1695-43ea-817a-a9208f6bb33d --->

+This might seem trivial if you know how references works in Python.

 ```py
 some_tuple = ("A", "tuple", "with", "values")
 another_tuple = ([1, 2], [3, 4], [5, 6])